 In order to play the Stargate Roleplaying Game, you will need the following things.

 The Core Rulebook contains all the information players need to create a character to join the Stargate Phoenix Site.
 You may choose from a set of playable races and classes, and learn all of the skills, feats, equipment, and world-building abilities that allow your character to thrive as an SG team member.
 The Core Rulebook also covers how to be a Gatemaster (GM), who is the person that guides the player characters on their adventure.
 As the storyteller, the GM weaves the tale when the player's SG team steps through the gate.
-NOTE: The Core Rulebook is still in development and will release early 2021.
+NOTE: The Core Rulebook is still in development and will release late 2021.